 Vivenna wasn’t sure what she thought of that.
 She sipped her juice.
 The lukewarm liquid was addictively flavorful.

 Thame looked at her eagerly.
 The short Idris man was, by Denth’s investigations, trustworthy enough.
 His story of being ‘forced’ into a life of crime was a bit exaggerated.
-He filled a niche in Hallandren society--that of the man who acted as a liaison between the Idris workers and the various criminal elements.
+He filled a niche in Hallandren society--he acted as a liaison between the Idris workers and the various criminal elements.
 He knew both societies, and that gave him some value.

 He was also, apparently, a staunch patriot.
-Despite the fact that he tended to exploit his own people, particularly the newcomers to the city.
+Despite the fact that he tended to exploit his own people, particularly newcomers to the city.

 “How many will be at the meeting?”
-Vivenna asked, watching traffic pass out beyond the restaurant patio gate.
+Vivenna asked, watching traffic pass on the street out beyond the restaurant patio gate.

 “Over a hundred, my lady,” Thame said.
 “Loyal to our king, I promise.
 And, they’re influential men, all of them--for Idrians, that is.”

-Which, according to Denth, meant that they were men who wielded some power in the city because they could provide cheap Idrian workers.
-They also had power to sway the opinion of the underprivileged Idrian masses.
+Which, according to Denth, meant that they were men who wielded power in the city because they could provide cheap Idrian workers.
+Could also sway the opinion of the underprivileged Idrian masses.
 Make them more compliant.
 Or, raise them to mischief, should the occasion warrant.

-They were men who, like Thame, could only exist because of the Idrian subclass within the city.
+They were men who, like Thame, thrived because of the Idrian subclass within the city.
 A strange duality.
-These men gained notoriety among an oppressed minority, and therefore became a force unto themselves because of it.
-Without the oppression, such men would be powerless.
+These men gained notoriety among an oppressed minority, and therefore became a force unto themselves.
+Without the oppression, Thame and the bosses would be powerless.
 And yet, they claimed to want the best for their people.

 Like Lemks, she thought, who served my father--even seemed to respect and love him--all the while stealing every bit of gold he could get his fingers on.

 She leaned back, wearing a white dress with a long skirt that rippled and blew in the wind.
 She tapped the side of her cup, nodding as a serving man approached and refilled her juice.
-Thame smiled, taking more as well, though he looked a little out of place in the fine restaurant setting as he slurped down the juice.
+Thame smiled, taking more juice as well, though he looked a little out of place in the fine restaurant.

 “How many are there, you suppose?” she asked.
 “Idrians in the city, I mean.”